youngker/apparmor-wiki/AppArmorDelegation.md

 # Glossary

 ## Authority
+Authority is the right/permission to do something, This is expressed by the set of rules often in a profile but could be a special block of rules.

+## Identity
+In AppArmor identity is the name associated with a set of rules.
+This is often a profile name but could be a random name associated with a set of rule.
+When a task has multiple identities assigned to it, all identities are equal.

+In real world term this is like saying a person Bob is also a police man.
+The individual is both of those things and has the rights and responsibilities of both Bob and a police man.

+In AppArmor terms this is exposed in the label by listing the profile names that contribute to the task's authority.

+  Bob//+police_man

+Identity is also used in policy to control which authority is or can be delegated.

+## Authority

 Authority is the right or permission to perform an action.
 An example would be a police officer has the authority to make an arrest but